 Middleton Railway, Moor Road Station, Leeds, West Yorkshire, LS10 2JQ.

 10. Paint your own pottery

 When the weather’s miserable, why not head indoors at Jackrabbits Pottery?
-You can round up the kids and head out to this little pottery studio for a day of arty fun.
-It’s a pretty straightforward set up – you choose from a selection of ceramic pieces made on-site, with everything from mugs and bowls to money boxes and plant pots.
-Once you’ve made your choice, you can let the kids loose with the paints provided, creating their own unique little piece of art – hand it back when you’re done, so they can glaze and fire it before you pick it up a week later.
+You can round up the kids and head out to this little pottery studio for a day of artsy fun.
+It’s pretty straightforward – choose from a selection of pre-made ceramic pieces, with everything from mugs and bowls to money boxes and plant pots.
+You can then let the kids loose with the paints provided, creating their own unique little piece of art – hand it back when you’re done, so they can glaze and fire it before you pick it up a week later.

 Jackrabbits Pottery, 633A Roundhay Road, Leeds, West Yorkshire, LS8 4BA.

-Leeds City Museum is great for family days out and there’s loads to discover here, with collections covering everything from the city’s past to life on earth and the ancient world.
-Along the way, you’ll encounter the iconic Leeds Tiger, a 3,000-year-old Egyptian mummy that survived a bomb raid and the complete skeleton of a Heavy-footed Moa – the latter can be found in the Leeds Collectors’ Gallery, which is full of weird and wonderful exhibits collected over the years.
-Look out for their regular exhibitions and events, which include plenty of things for the kids to do.
+Leeds City Museum is great for family days out and there’s loads to discover here, with collections covering everything from the city’s past, to life on earth and the ancient world.
+Along the way, you’ll encounter the iconic Leeds Tiger, a 3,000-year-old Egyptian mummy that survived a bombing raid and the skeleton of a 152-year-old long-finned pilot whale.
+Visit the Leeds Collectors’ Gallery, which is full of weird and wonderful exhibits collected over the years and look out for their regular exhibitions and events too.

 Leeds City Museum, Millennium Square, Leeds, West Yorkshire, LS2 8BH.